teusH/MySense/README.md

 # MySense
+## Description
 Software Infrastructure or framework for managing environmental sensors and data aquisition

 ## Goal
-Provide a generalised dynamic Open Source based infrastructure to allow environmetal measurements data acquisition, dynamic transport of data to other systems, datastorage and archiving and access for free visualisation and free availability  of the data.
+Provide a generalised dynamic Open Source based infrastructure to allow:
+* environmental measurements with sensors
+* data acquisition
+* dynamic transport of data to other data systems: e.g. databases, mosquitto, Influx,...
+* data storage and archiving
+* access for free visualisation
+* free availability  of the data
+* free availability of all software (GPLV4 license)

+## Scripts
+All scripts are written in Python 2.
+Python 3 is supported but not tested well.
+Scripts have been tested on Raspberry Pi (2 and 3) running Wheezy and Jessie Debian based OS.
+Scripts have a -h (help) option.
+With no arguments the script will be started in interactive mode.
+Arguments: *start*, *status*, *stop*.
+### Support scripts
+* MyLed.py: control the Pi with button to poweroff and put it in wifi WPA mode.
+Pi will set up a wifi access point `MySense` if no internet connectivity could be established via wifi or LAN.
+* MyDisplayServer.py, a display service: messages received will be shown on a tiny Adafruit display.
-## Main program
+### Main script
-The main python script is MySense.py
+The main python script is MySense.py.
+It acts as intermediate beween input plugins and output channels.
+It uses `MySense.conf` (see MySense.conf.example) to configure itself.

-The script is the central management script beween sensor and broker input (modules) plugins (temperature, dust, etc. sensor device modules and brokers) to output modules (console output, (MySQL) database, (CSV/gspread) spreadsheets, and brokers.
-* Try `./MySense.py --help` to get an overview.
-MySense.py can be called with the argument start (or status, or stop) to start MySense as background process.

-On the command line input or output plugins can be switched on or off.
 The MySense configuration file defines all plugins available for the MySense.py command.

+* input (modules) plugins: temperature, dust, etc. sensor device modules and brokers
+* output (modules) channels: console output, (MySQL) database, (CSV/gspread) spreadsheets, and brokers (mosquitto, InFlux, ...).

+Try `./MySense.py --help` to get an overview.

+On the command line the option --input and --output plugins can be switched on (all other configured plugins are disabled).
+#### operation phases
+MySense starts with a configuring phase (options, arguments, reading configuration, loading modules), whereafter in the `readsensors()` routine it will first access the input modules to obtain measurement values, combine them into an internal buffer cache per output channel, and finaly tries per output channel to empty the queued records.

 The output of sensor values to an output channel will always on startup to send an identification json info record.
 Each configurable interval period of time MySense will send (input) measurements values to all configured output channels.
 For each output channel connected via internet MySense will keep a queue in the case the connection will be broken.
 If the queue is exceeding memory limits the oldest records in the queue will be deleted first.
+If the configured *interval* time is reached it will redo the previous loop.

 If switched on and configured an email with identification information will be sent to the configured user.
 Make sure one obeys the Personally Identifiable Information ([PII]http://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-122.pdf) privacy rulings.

-# Plugin configuration
+### Plugin configuration
 MySense.conf is the configuration/init file from which plugin or modules are imported into the MySense process.
 See the `MySense.conf.example` for all plugins (sections) and the plugin options.

 For every plugin module there is an README.plugin with explanations of the input/output plugin.
 The input from sensors is read asynchronous (in parallel) via the module MyTHREAD.py.
 If needed it can be switched to read only in sync with the other input sensors.

-A working example of MySense in todays operation:
+A working example of MySense script in todays operation:
 ```
           remote access             |  INTERNET (wired/wifi)
           syst.mgt.     webmin -----||_ wifi AP -- webmin/ssh system mgt